Shipyards of the Canadian Naval Shipbuilding Program 1939-2017

 Halifax Shipyards Ltd.

-This yard was awarded a contract to supply one vessel of the Annapolis Class of frigates, and HMCS Annapolis was launched on 27 April 1963, then commissioned on 19 December 1964.
+This yard was awarded a contract to build HMCS Annapolis the lead vessel of the ‘Annapolis’ Class of destroyers.
+HMCS Annapolis was launched on 27 April 1963 and commissioned on 19 December 1964.

-Some personnel: Andy McArthur, Chris West, Dusty Miller
+Some personnel involved in the naval builds: Andy McArthur, Chris West, ‘Dusty’

-This shipyard was located at the present site of the Kingston museum.
-Bill Sutton was President, before his leaving for Port Arthur Shipbuilding Co.
+Bill Sutton was Yard Manager between 1953 and 1968, before his leaving for Port Arthur Shipbuilding Co.

 Marine Industries Ltd.